laravelgpt/laravelgpt/tests/feature-behaviors/mcp/mcp-command.md

 ### Scenario 5: MCP Run with Invalid SQL Query (Error Handling)
 **Task Description:**
-Attempt to use vibe-tools to execute the SQLite MCP server's `read_query` tool with an invalid SQL query on the test database at {{path:test.db}}.
+Attempt to use laravelgpt to execute the SQLite MCP server's `read_query` tool with an invalid SQL query on the test database at {{path:test.db}}.

 **Expected Behavior:**
 - The command should fail with a clear SQL error message